Five Elements of a Healthy Nonprofit

 Option 1: Online Self-Assessment, results report, and recommendations

 The person with the most knowledge of the organization completes the FREE Self-Assessment or gathers a team to jointly review the standards and decide where you are in meeting them.
 A single set of responses are entered into the online form and a results report and general recommendations are emailed to you.

 Option 2: Pathways: Self-Assessment, results report, facilitated decision making, and customized recommendations

 If you want to engage a team within your organization and go deeper with the self-assessment, consider Pathways.
 In addition to receiving the results report and general recommendations, our consultants will help your team identify priority areas for improvement and provide customized recommendations.
 The consultants provide 25-35 hours of consulting.
 Thanks to the Satterberg Foundation, the cost is currently only $1,200 (ask about the availability of additional subsidies for organizations with budgets under one million dollars).

 - Two Pathways consultants meet with your team to learn about your organization and set the stage for the consultation.

 - The consultants facilitate a discussion of the standards and the team select the scores.
-After the discussion, the agreed upon scores are entered into the online form.
+After the discussion, a representative enters the agreed upon scores into a personalized survey link.

 - The results report and standard recommendations are emailed.